bgr/BezierCurveEditor/README.md

 This script is a new addition, it wasn't present in the version from the Asset Store.
 It can be used to approximate the Bezier curve using circular arcs (to the given error threshold).
 It was ported from the [javascript library by Pomax](http://pomax.github.io/bezierinfo).

+### Package manager

+File hierarchy has been reorganized for importing via Unity Package Manager.

 # Optimization